Andrea Superti-Furga: Research

 Superti-Furga's research activities have been focused on inborn errors of metabolism, inherited disorders of connective tissue, genetic bone disorders and skeletal dysplasias, dysmorphology, neurodevelopment, and bioinformatics.
-He was involved in the discovery of the molecular and biochemical basis of genetic disorders, such as the Ehlers-Danlos syndrome type IV related to collagen type III, the sulfate transporter (SLC26A2)-related chondrodysplasias, the TBX15-related Cousin syndrome, the FAM111A-related disorders Kenny-Caffey syndrome and Osteocraniostenosis, the tartrate-resistant acid phosphatase(ACP5)-related spondyloenchondrodysplasia, the SFRP4-related Pyle disease, the HSPA9-related EVEN-PLUS syndrome, sialic acid deficiency related to NANS and the malformation disorders related to EN1 (gene) and the EN1-regulating lncRNA element, MAENLI.
+He was involved in the discovery of the molecular and biochemical basis of a number of genetic disorders, such as the Ehlers-Danlos syndrome type IV related to collagen type III, the sulfate transporter (SLC26A2)-related chondrodysplasias, the TBX15-related Cousin syndrome, the FAM111A-related disorders Kenny-Caffey syndrome and Osteocraniostenosis, the tartrate-resistant acid phosphatase(ACP5)-related spondyloenchondrodysplasia, the SFRP4-related Pyle disease, the HSPA9-related EVEN-PLUS syndrome, sialic acid deficiency related to NANS, the malformation disorders related to EN1 (gene), and the EN1-regulating lncRNA element, MAENLI, and the TIMES syndrome related to the VRAC channel subunit LRRC8C.

-According to Google Scholar, Superti-Furga has published more than 300 articles and holds an h-index of 79 (February 2022).
+According to Google Scholar, Superti-Furga has published more than 350 articles and holds an h-index of 89 (October 2024).

 Personal life

-Superti-Furga is married to Sheila Unger, geneticist at the Lausanne University Hospital.
+Superti-Furga is married to geneticist Sheila Unger, MD.
 He is the brother of Giulio Superti-Furga, a molecular and system biologist, director of the Center for Molecular Medicine in Vienna.

 Distinctions

 He is the recipient of the 2015 Maroteaux Award of the International Skeletal Dysplasia Society, the 2002 Cloëtta Prize by the Max Cloëtta Foundation, and the 1995 Georg-Friedrich Götz prize of the Medical School of the University of Zurich.
 In 2008, he was Santa Chiara visiting chair at University of Siena's School of Medicine.

-He is a member of the executive board of the Swiss Academy of Medical Sciences (SAMW), and member of the German National Academy of Sciences Leopoldina.
-He is president of the committee for pediatrics of the Pfizer Prize Foundation as well as member of the scientific board of the Novartis Foundation for Medical-Biological Research.
+He has a member of the executive board of the Swiss Academy of Medical Sciences (SAMW), and he has been president of the committee for pediatrics of the Pfizer Prize Foundation.
+He is member of the German National Academy of Sciences Leopoldina. as well as member of the scientific board of the Novartis Foundation for Medical-Biological Research.